saithasai/Datahut-QA-Assignment/README.md

 This is the problem statement:
 You have been provided with a dataset named messy_Data.csv.
 Your task is to clean this dataset and ensure it is ready for analysis.
 Follow the instructions below to guide your data cleaning process.
 1. Load the Data:
 - Load the dataset into a jupyter notebook.
-Download the data from here: Messy data
+Download the data from here: [messy_data.csv](https://github.com/user-attachments/files/17235062/messy_data.csv)

 2. Inspect the Data:
 - Examine the data to understand its structure and identify the types of errors and inconsistencies present.
 3. Record QA Issues: